Diversions in place and long tailbacks on M1 after 3 vehicle crash

-Eyewitnesses says there are long queues tailing off the sliproad at Junction 12 Westbound.
+Eyewitnesses says there are long queues on the motorway after the three vehicle crash.

-A PSNI spokesperson said: “Motorists are advised that the M1 Westbound, the Birches junction, Armagh is closed due to a three-vehicle road traffic collision.
+A PSNI spokesperson said: “Motorists are advised that the M1 Westbound onslip at Junction 12 remains closed due to a three vehicle road traffic collision.

 An eyewitness said: “There are two cars with Republic of Ireland registrations stopped on the hard shoulder with one of them pointing in the wrong direction.”